 AP World History Notes

 Cram Packets.
 Great summaries of all the key material.
-Great for your final exam review.
+These PDF notes are great for your final exam review.

 Student’s Friend.
 A concise narrative of world history and geography.

 Stearns Chapter Notes.
 Mr. Burnett’s World History site has AP World History outlines for the World Civilizations textbook (Microsoft Word format).